 Data center IP threat filtering is an important requirement of the TAG CAF Program.
 In order to assist companies in fulfilling this requirement, TAG produces the Data Center IP List (DCIP) each month, in partnership with qualified companies to collect and review IP addresses that have been identified as having a high risk of being the origin of invalid traffic (IVT) – or of generating IVT – so that companies can apply the list to transactions and properly filter out such IP addresses.

-DCIP is part of the Certified Against Fraud program, or members may purchase it separately.
+The DCIP List is part of the Certified Against Fraud program, or members may purchase it separately.

 Learn More About TAG Membership